peggrio/Fetch_receipt_take_home/README.md

 ## Overview

 This project is a web service that processes receipts and calculates reward points based on predefined rules.
 The API follows the provided `api.yml` specification.
+The default port is 8080.

+## Tech Stack

+- Java 17
+- Spring Boot
+- Spring Data JPA
+- Swagger UI

 ## Features